 - Paints were hand-mixed with a mortar and pestle to crush metals into the liquid in order to apply a metallic sheen.

 - Paint was applied in multiple coasts so layers of primary colors could achieve Wright’s ultimate desired finishes.

 - Special tiles were created for the two-sided fireplace.
 Four sides of it are beautifully covered in mosaics.

 - Skylights and windows (or “light screens,” as Wright called them) are covered in custom stained glass.
 750 individual pieces of glass comprise full windows in the home.

 - There are a few pencil windows in the master bedroom, which are uniquely thin shaped, narrow rectangular windows.

 I’ve never seen anything like this home.
 The nature lover in me was grateful to see earth tones and tree and plant designs repeated throughout the space.
 The artist in me admired the craftsmanship at every turn.
 The designer in me knew what an accomplishment this house was.
 Not simply at the time but even today.

 Can you imagine making a single window out of 750 pieces of carefully cut glass?
 Frank Lloyd Wright ensured each window in the home was a special pane or “light screen” as he called them.
 Wisteria is a pattern repeated throughout the home as well.

-Use of simple shapes echoes the Darwin Martin House's emphasis on geometry and the Arts and Crafts movement that was very popular at the time the home was built.
+Use of simple shapes echoes the Darwin Martin House’s emphasis on geometry and the Arts and Crafts movement.
+The style was very popular when the home was built.